 PRECONDITIONS: Students must have been lawfully enrolled on a full-time basis at a DHS-approved school for one full academic year before being eligible for OPT.
 Available both before and after completion of the educational objective, but different rules apply to pre- and post-completion OPT.

-LOCATION: Students may engage in OPT for the duration of OPT authorization, as long as the employment qualifies under OPT standards and F-1 status is maintained.
+LOCATION: Students may engage in OPT for the duration of OPT authorization anywhere within the U.S., as long as the employment qualifies under OPT standards and F-1 status is maintained.

 DURATION: Cumulative maximum of 12 months during any uninterrupted stay in F-1 status.
 Part-time OPT is deducted from the 12 month limit at 50%